-Highest honors - will be given to students with a cumulative GPA of 4.00 and above, as determined after the 7th semester at SC.
+Highest honors - will be given to students with a cumulative GPA of 4.00 and above, as determined after the 7th semester at South Christian.

-Honors - will be given to students with a cumulative GPA of 3.80 - 3.999, as determined after the 7th semester at SC.
+Honors - will be given to students with a cumulative GPA of 3.80 - 3.999, as determined after the 7th semester at South Christian.

-Students will be recognized at the Honors Convocation in the spring and with a special designation on the graduation program.
+Students will be recognized at the Honors Convocation (see "School Events") in the spring and with a special designation on the graduation program.